- Plesk for Linux

 2.1.
 Open MySQL configuration file

-/etc/my.cnfin a text editor, for example, in vi editor:
+/etc/my.cnfin a text editor, for example, in the vi editor:

 innodb_strict_mode=OFFunder the [mysqld] section: